fluxcd/flux/site/faq.md

 ### How do I give Flux access to an image registry?

-Flux transparently looks at the image pull secrets that you to workloads and service accounts, and thereby uses the same credentials that Kubernetes uses for pulling each image.
-If your pods are running, Kubernetes has pulled the images, and Flux should be able to access them.
+Flux transparently looks at the image pull secrets that you attach to workloads and service accounts, and thereby uses the same credentials that Kubernetes uses for pulling each image.
+In general, if your pods are running, then Kubernetes has pulled the images, and Flux should be able to access them too.

 There are exceptions: